tremor-rs/tremor-www-docs/docs/development/quick-start.md

 set OPENSSL_DIR=C:\Users\juju\TREMOR\vcpkg\installed\x64-windows-static
 ```

 Technically, the rust [openssl](https://docs.rs/openssl) crate will try to discover the openssl libs via vcpkg (as long as env var `VCPKGRS_DYNAMIC` is set), but that is not working for the recent openssl libs supplied by vcpkg.
-There's a [fix](https://github.com/sfackler/rust-openssl/pull/1238) for it and once that lands in a release for `rust-openssl` (and also starts getting used by tremor depenencies), we won't have to rely on the `OPENSSL_DIR` var.
+There's a [fix](https://github.com/sfackler/rust-openssl/pull/1238) for it and once that lands in a release for `rust-openssl` (and also starts getting used by tremor dependencies), we won't have to rely on the `OPENSSL_DIR` var.

 ### Running Tremor